Novi Avion: Design

 The Novi Avion was a fourth generation multi-role combat aircraft.
 In terms of its basic layout, it featured a cropped delta-canard configuration.
 Externally, the Avion resembled the French-built Dassault Rafale, although it differed by being both smaller and only powered by a single engine.
 It was designed to fill a variety of different roles, including air superiority, interception, reconnaissance, ground attack, and anti-shipping operations.
 According to statements by senior Yugoslavian Air Force officials, the design involved the extensive use of composite materials, which were to comprise a large proportion of the structure.
 It was to be furnished with various advanced systems, such as integrated navigation/attack systems and a multi-purpose radar system.

 The Avion was to incorporate a number of features that were intended to lower its radar cross-section (RCS), although this would not have been to the extent of being a true stealth aircraft.
 It was intended to be equipped with an advanced Electronic countermeasures (ECM)/Electronic counter-counter-measures (ECCM) suite, which was to be domestically developed in Yugoslavia.
 The cockpit was also relatively advanced for the time, integration features such as a speaker recognition capability.
 The Avion was often claimed to be an all-Yugoslav design, and was not based on any foreign fighter aircraft; however, France provided considerable technical assistance in designing many of the most complex components and elements of the aircraft that Yugoslavia lacked experience with, such as the Avion's multipurpose radar system.

-No engine had been selected to power the Avion prior to the 1991 design freeze; however, according to Flight International, the two most likely candidates were the American General Electric F404, and the French Snecma M88 turbojet engines, the latter of which being the same engine that was later used to power the Dassault Rafale.
+No engine had been selected to power the Avion prior to the 1991 design freeze; however, according to Flight International, the two most likely candidates were the American General Electric F404, and the French Snecma M88 turbofan engines, the latter of which being the same engine that was later used to power the Dassault Rafale.
 In addition, the majority of the armaments that the fighter would have carried in service were likely have been either French-designed weapons, or would have been domestically manufactured with assistance provided by France.
 The design requirements for the fighter were thought to have included a thrust-to-weight ratio in excess of 1:1.
 The fighter's anticipated maximum speed at sea level was to be no less than Mach 1.1, while its top speed when flown at an altitude 36,000 ft (11,000m) was to have been in the vicinity of Mach 1.8.